nest/ode-toolbox/doc/index.rst

         "variables": ["I'"]
     }

-Note that the "amplitude" of a spike response is a result of the magnitude of its initial values.
+Note that the amplitude of a spike response is a result of the magnitude of its initial values.

 Global options
 ~~~~~~~~~~~~~~

-Further options for the integrator, decision criteria for solver selection and so on, can be specified in the global ``options`` dictionary, for example:
+Further options for the integrator, decision criteria for solver selection and so on, can be specified in the global :python:`options` dictionary, for example:

 .. code:: python